 In This Guide:

-Where are People Moving to?
+Where are People Moving to in 2026?

 Below are the states and cities seeing the strongest inbound migration this year.
 Let’s have a look at the top states people are moving to in 2026.